glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Use version control systems, such as Git, to keep track of your code and collaborate with others.
 These systems allow you easily to track changes, revert to previous versions, merge code from others, or create new branches for experimentation.
 Version control also helps to ensure that your coding practices are consistent and follow best practices.

+# 2024-01-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that what you build today may need to be understood and modified by others (or yourself) tomorrow.
+Invest time in planning, modularizing, and documenting your code.
+Optimize for clarity and understandability first, as complexity is the silent enemy of software quality and longevity."